jiwonhan1/Survey-react-redux-firebase/README.md

 Try using a library like D3 to visualize data from surveys.
 This is only recommended if you have time to spare, interest in data visualization, and are doing a week-long project.

+### Parking lot
+1. A user has their own dashboard which lists the surveys they've created.
+2. Visualize data from surveys
+3. User can choose from multiple different form types
+4. Dynamically shows input from sliders. i.e. As you move the bar it tells you what the value is
+5. Display indicates whether a user has already taken a survey
+6. CSS styling
+7. Shows different types of data from surveys, so maybe median value or standard deviations from the mean etc.

 ### Diagram

 <img src="src/img/React Quiz component tree.png" width="600px" />